Dr. Aggarwal is an adjunct associate professor of medicine in the University of Florida Division of Cardiovascular Medicine.

 Dr. Aggarwal’s own path to understanding the impact of nutrition in illness started soon after the birth of her third child, when she developed an advanced form of rheumatoid arthritis.
 She was placed on medications that gave her severe side effects.
 It was only through learning about the microbiome (gut), its impact on the immune system and the role of nutrition in affecting the gut, was she able to truly heal.
 Determined to change the face of medicine, Monica left private practice and returned to academics in order to pursue research on the role of diet and to create an integrative cardiology practice focused on nutrition and lifestyle.

-Serving as the Director of Integrative Cardiology and Prevention at the University of Florida, Dr. Aggarwal focuses on promoting food as the foundation of healing and for its medicinal value.
-In her clinic, she emphasizes plant based nutrition and often performs multiple mind-body techniques with her patients, including yoga and meditation.
-She is also the Director of Medical Education for Cardiology, where she directs education for medical residents and cardiology fellows, with a focus on prevention, nutrition and lifestyle.
-In the hospital, she has multiple initiatives including developing a 100% plant based menu for cardiac and vascular patients.
+Dr. Aggarwal served as the Director of Integrative Cardiology and Prevention at the University of Florida for more than 4 years.
+There, she focused on promoting food as the foundation of healing and for its medicinal value.
+In her clinic, she emphasizes plant-based nutrition and often performs multiple mind-body techniques with her patients, including yoga and meditation.
+At University of Florida, she was also the Director of Medical Education for Cardiology, where she directed education for medical residents and cardiology fellows, with a focus on prevention, nutrition, and lifestyle.
+In the hospital, she has multiple initiatives including developing a 100% plant-based menu for cardiac and vascular patients.